-Whether you are a big fish lover or not, grilled tilapia is perfect for a fast fresh dinner!
+Whether you are a big fish lover or not, grilled tilapia is perfect for a fast fresh dinner from many other delicious recipes!
 Tender white fish is lightly seasoned, grilled, and served with a simple basil aioli!

 This mild tasting fish is easy to cook and easy to eat!